Vilbeee/Ville-s-Portfolio/README.md

 # [S&P500: Stock Data Cleaning & Dashboard Creation]

-This is a project I did with the intention of creating a PowerBI dashboard, which would be useful for comparing stock.
+This is a project I did with the intention of creating a PowerBI dashboard, which would be useful for comparing stocks.

 * Data was fetched using Python with the help of ChatGPT.
 * Fetched data was cleaned and organized using SQL and Excel.